 The first step if you've been charged with Driving Under the Influence (DUI) of alcohol or drugs, is to to contact an attorney who has experience handling cases at the Department of Motor Vehicles (DMV).
 Michael E. Mitchell is a veteran DMV lawyer who knows the Vehicle Code like the back of his hand.
-In addition, he routinely handles cases before the hearing officers at the Fresno DMV office and knows most of them on a first name basis.
+In addition, he routinely handles cases before the hearing officers at the Fresno DMV office and has developed a reputation for providing an aggressive DMV defense.

 Mr. Mitchell also handles cases at the DMV involving negligent operator suspensions for having an excessive "point count" based on too many tickets or accidents.
 For the best in DMV representation in the Central Valley, contact the Mitchell Law Group for a free consultation at (559) 222-2424.

 Police and CHP procedure when you are cited for a DUI offense is to confiscate your license.
 At the same time they hand you a pink form with a bunch of gibberish on the front of it.
 That pink form serves as your temporary driver's license.
 It also notifies you that you have only 10 days to contact the DMV to set a hearing to contest the suspension.
 If you don't request a hearing within the 10 days you lose the right to have a hearing.
 Call Fresno DUI and DMV attorney Mike Mitchell for a free discussion regarding how he may be able to save your driver's license.
 You can reach his office at (559) 222-2424.

 If you've received a citation for Driving under the Influence you need to act right away to make sure you have a DMV hearing before the 10 day window closes.
 If you decide to have our office represent you, we will immediately obtain a DMV hearing for you and we will also obtain a stay of the suspension and a temporary driver's license